7j4n1/hngperson_crud/README.md

-# Person CRUD API Documentation
+# Simple CRUD API Documentation

-Welcome to the Person CRUD API documentation for your Laravel application.
+Welcome to the CRUD API documentation Laravel application.
 This API allows you to create, read, update, and delete person records.

 ## Table of Contents